TonichaB/Habit-Tracker/README.md

 6. Google Sheets- Storage of the data used within this project is contained within a Google Sheets worksheet.
 7. Github- After code has been pushed it has been stored within Github.
 8. ChatGPT 3.5- To assist with debugging I have utilised the [open.AI ChatGPT](https://openai.com/blog/chatgpt) model.
-9. Visual Paradigm- I have used this website to create the flowchart for my project.
+9. Visual Paradigm- I have used this website to create the initial flowchart for my project.
 Click [here](#logic-flow) to view the flowchart.
+10. [Mermaid.Live](https://mermaid.live/)- As the prject developed and became more complicated, I found this website beneficial.
+With the assistance of ChatGPT I was able to convert my code into mermaid.js syntax, and when pasting this to the above site a flowchart is generated for the logic flow of the project.

 #### Libraries